JMCanning78/MahjongSite/README.md

 server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server.

-    1. Set the EMAILSERVER parameter to the server or host name.
+    1. Set the `EMAILSERVER` parameter to the server or host name.
        It can be a numeric address like 10.100.1.200, but must be inside of quote characters.
-    2. Set the EMAILPORT to the port the server listens to for requests.
+    2. Set the `EMAILPORT` to the port the server listens to for requests.
        This should not be inside of quotes.
-    3. Set the EMAILUSER to an account the server recognizes, and provide the password for that account in EMAILPASSWORD.
+    3. Set the `EMAILUSER` to an account the server recognizes, and provide the password for that account in `EMAILPASSWORD`.
-    4. Set the EMAILFROM parameter to the alias that you want people to see in the email they receive from the web site.
+    4. Set the `EMAILFROM` parameter to the alias that you want people to see in the email they receive from the web site.

+1. Start up the web server.
+On your test system, you'll want to run this on some unused port on the machine.
+This should be a number between 1024 and 65535.
+A common one to use is 8888, but if this is in use, you'll need to choose something else.
+Start the server with the command `/path/to/MahjongSite/main.py 8888`.
+If you don't get any error messages, then the web site should be up and running.
+If you get errors like:

+    1. "permission denied" - you may have chosen a port number outside the range 1024 to 65535.
+Your account needs elevated privileges to use ports below 1024 like the standard http port, 80.
+    1. "port already in use" - you have chosen a port that some other program is using for network requests.
+Choose a different port.

+1. Once the web server is running, open a browser and enter `localhost:8888` (or maybe `http://localhost:8888`) in the address.
+You will need to change the 8888 to whatever port you chose in the previous step.
+If everything is working, you should get a web page with several buttons including a "SETUP" button near the top and there should be lines like `[I 170718 11:57:10 web:1971] 200 GET /static/css/style.css?v=23dde61ad8d450a9dfddb112a7d84bc9 (::1) 11.10ms` showing up in command window where you ran the `main.py` program.

+1. The first time the program is run, it will create a `scores.db` file in the directory where you launched the `main.py` program.
+This might be in the `/path/to/MahjongSite` directory or somewhere else if you change the `DBFILE` parameter in `settings.py` or the current working directory of the command shell where you launch the program.
+The `scores.db` is the full database of the program.
+It will contain all the accumulated scores, users, admin settings, etc.  In the production system, this file should be backed up.

+1. The initial `scores.db` is empty.
+It has no users and no game history.
+Clicking the `SETUP` button on the first web page will go to a page where you can specify the email address for the first user.
+After filling in the address and clicking "Invite", the web server will attempt to send email to that address via the `EMAILSERVER` you specified in `settings.py`.
+If everything succeeds, the email will come through with a link to validate the user account.
+That account will automatically be granted admin privileges (which can later be taken away by any user with admin privileges).

 History
 ==========

 This web site was originally developed by Blaise Ritchie for the Seattle Riichi Mahjong Club.
+John Canning made contributions.